-Plastic-free cleaning
+Plastic-free

 Everyday tips to embrace a plastic-free cleaning routine

-Discover how the smallest changes to your kitchen and bathroom cupboards can help tackle some of the biggest plastic pollution problems!
+The good news is, it’s so easy to make the switch to reusables or zero-wate options, and embrace a plastic-free cleaning routine.
+Discover how the smallest changes to your cleaning cupboard can help tackle some of the biggest plastic pollution problems!

 Don’t bottle it

 An estimated 13 billion plastic bottles are being used in the UK every year.
 Most of these are found in our bathrooms or kitchens and used to keep our houses clean.
 Not only are these single-use bottles contributing to plastic pollution found in our oceans.
 But they contain lots of nasty chemicals too.
-And once the empty bottles make it to the ocean.
-They hang around a long time – like this Fairy Liquid bottle from the 70’s found a few years ago.
+And once the empty bottles make it to the ocean, they hang around a long time – like this Fairy Liquid bottle from the 70’s found a few years ago.

 1. Join the Refill Revolution

 Instead of buying new bottles of cleaning products.
 Simply keep your empties and take them down to your nearest zero–waste store to refill.
-For an easy plastic-free cleaning alternative.
+Download the free Refill app and find your nearest Refill Station for an easy plastic-free cleaning alternative.
 Many zero-waste and plastic-free shops offer refills of washing–up liquid, detergent, floor and all-purpose cleaners alongside other beauty and bathroom products too.
+Don’t have a zero-waste store nearby?
+You can still choose to reuse when it comes to cleaning products by using a refill delivery service online.

-3. Drop it like it’s hot
+2. Drop it like it’s hot

-4. Make your own!
+3. Make your own!

 An obvious solution to making your cleaning routine more environmentally friendly is to make your own cleaning products.
 This way you can avoid toxic ingredients and avoid single-use plastic.
 Double win!